+for every $\mathbf{m},$ $\mathcal G$ is also a valid continuous Stackelberg selection correspondence.
+The two conditions above are exactly the conditions for a continuous Stackelberg equilibrium under selection correspondence $\mathcal G.$ \end{proof}

 We now present the Stackelberg evolutionary game formulation of cancer treatment from prior work~\cite{Kleshnina23:Game}.
 In this formulation (Equation~\ref{eq:stack}), the objective Q corresponds to the quality of life function that is maximized by the leader.
 For each cell type $i$, there is a fitness function $G_i(u_i,\mathbf{m},\mathbf{x})$ that the follower is trying to maximize.
-We assume that the dynamics of the population $\mathbf{x}$ are governed by $\dot{\mathbf{x}} = \mathbf{G}(t) \mathbf{x}.$ In order to ensure that we are in equilibrium of the ecological dynamics we must have that $\dot{x_i} = 0$ for all $i.$ Note that in this formulation the follower is playing a best response by maximizing its fitness function.
+We assume that the dynamics of the population $\mathbf{x}$ are governed by $\dot{\mathbf{x}} = \mathbf{G}(t) \mathbf{x}.$ In order to ensure that we are in equilibrium of the ecological dynamics we must have that $\dot{x_i} = 0$ for all $i.$ Note that in this formulation each follower phenotype with positive population is playing a best response by maximizing its fitness function.
+The best-response condition is imposed only for phenotypes with positive population.
 By contrast, in Stackelberg–ESS we assume that the behavior of the cancer cells is determined by evolutionary stability conditions rather than explicit optimization.
 An algorithm for solving this problem has been presented that is based on a nonconvex quadratic program formulation~\cite{Ganzfried24:Computing}.
 This algorithm has been demonstrated to quickly compute a global optimal solution on a realistic example problem proposed by prior work~\cite{Kleshnina23:Game}.

-The formulation for optimistic continuous Stackelberg-ESS is given by Equation~\ref{eq:opt1}.
-This formulation is similar to the previous one for standard Stackelberg equilibrium except that now instead of maximizing the fitness functions the follower ensures that their strategy is an ESS in the induced subgame given the leader is playing $m^*.$ We will focus our attention on the problem of computing OSESS under this formulation, since it is perhaps the easiest case of SESS to solve since both players are aligned in maximizing $Q.$
+The formulation for optimistic continuous Stackelberg-ESS is given by Equation~\ref{eq:continuous-osess}.
+This formulation is similar to the previous one for standard Stackelberg equilibrium, except that instead of imposing only best-response conditions for the fitness functions, the follower outcome is required to satisfy eco-evolutionary stability given the leader strategy $m^*.$ We will focus our attention on the problem of computing OSESS under this formulation, since it is perhaps the easiest case of SESS to solve since both players are aligned in maximizing $Q.$